996icu/996.ICU/README.md

 Where are the issues?
 ---
 Even if with the interaction limits on, the issue area was totally out of control.
 So I **personally** decided to switch it off, not by GitHub or others.
+But you can still discuss this on [GitQ|https://gitq.com/steveluo/996.ICU]

 The 996ICU License
 ---